 6. Software updates are automated

 Service providers take care of software updates for you.
-Cloud based programs generally have more regular updates to address software and security issues.
-The updates are automated in the background and you don’t have to worry about maintain the system yourself.
+Cloud-based programs generally have more regular updates to address software and security issues.
+The updates are automated in the background and you don’t have to worry about maintaining the system yourself.
 Leaving you free to focus on growing your business.